-The UH broadband office will administer area and multi-dwelling unit (MDU) challenges for challenge types Availability (A), Speed (S), Latency (L), Data cap (D), and Technology (T).
+The University of Hawai'i Broadband Office will administer area and multi-dwelling unit (MDU) challenges for challenge types Availability (A), Speed (S), Latency (L), Data cap (D), and Technology (T).
 An area challenge reverses the burden of proof for availability, speed, latency, data caps and technology if a defined number of challenges for a particular category, across all challengers, have been submitted for a provider.
 Thus, the provider receiving an area challenge or MDU must demonstrate that they are indeed meeting the availability, speed, latency, data cap and technology requirement, respectively, for all (served) locations within the area or all units within an MDU.
 The provider can use any of the permissible rebuttals listed above.

-19 For example, eligibility for FCC e-Rate or Rural Health Care program funding or registration with an appropriate regulatory agency may constitute such evidence, but the Eligible Entity may rely on other reliable evidence that is verifiable by a third party.
+&lt;sup>20 For example, eligibility for FCC e-Rate or Rural Health Care program funding or registration with an appropriate regulatory agency may constitute such evidence, but the Eligible Entity may rely on other reliable evidence that is verifiable by a third party.

-An area challenge is triggered if 6 or more broadband serviceable locations using a particular technology and a single provider within a census block group are challenged.
+An area challenge is triggered if six or more broadband serviceable locations using a particular technology and a single provider within a census block group are challenged.

-An MDU challenge requires challenges by at least 3 units or 10% of the unit count listed in the Fabric within the same broadband serviceable location, whichever is larger.
+An MDU challenge requires challenges by at least three units or 10% of the unit count listed in the Fabric within the same broadband serviceable location, whichever is larger.